Overview

 - Sampling Rate: Set percentage of requests to evaluate (default: 100%)

-- Timeout: Set maximum execution time in milliseconds
+- Timeout: Set maximum execution time in seconds (default: 60)

 -